netgroup-polito/frog4-datastore/README.md

             IDENTIFIED BY 'datastorePWD';
         mysql> exit

-where `datastore` and `datastorePWD` can be replaced respectively by the username and the passowrd that the Datastore will use to access to the SQL database.
+where `datastore` and `datastorePWD` can be replaced respectively by the username and the password that the Datastore will use to access to the SQL database.
 In case you change them, you have also to edit these [two lines](https://github.com/netgroup-polito/frog4-datastore/blob/master/datastore_main/settings.py#L71-L72) in the python code.

 ## Retrieve the code